-Another new addition this year is the introduction of an indicator for tracking mortality due to non-communicable diseases (NCDs).
-These indicators (${40}q{30}$) have been estimated by applying the proportions of deaths observed in the VR data due to cardiovascular disease (CVD; ICD-10 codes I00-I99), cancer (ICD-10 codes COO-C97), chronic respiratory disease (CRD; ICD-10 codes J30-J98) and diabetes (ICD-10 codes E10-E14), adjusted for a proportion on the ill-defined natural causes (ICD-10 codes R00-R99) to the estimated total number of deaths.
+Another new addition last year was the introduction of an indicator for tracking mortality due to non-communicable diseases (NCDs).
+These indicators (${40}q{30}$) are estimated by applying the proportions of deaths observed in the VR data due to cardiovascular disease (CVD; ICD-10 codes 100-199), cancer (ICD-10 codes COO-C97), chronic respiratory disease (CRD; ICD-10 codes J30-J98) and diabetes (ICD-10 codes E10-E14), adjusted for a proportion on the ill-defined natural causes (ICD-10 codes R00-R99) to the estimated total number of deaths.
 A life table method is used to calculate the probability, expressed as a percentage, that a 30-year-old-person would die before their 70th birthday from cardiovascular disease, cancer, diabetes, or chronic respiratory disease, assuming that s/he would experience current mortality rates at every age and s/he would not die from any other cause of death (e.g., injuries or HIV/AIDS).
+The results presented below are the same (apart from small changes due to the changes in the method of projecting the population) as last year since no new causes-of-death data were released this year by Stats SA.

-The overall NCD ${40}q{30}$ is shown Table 7 as well as the component for each disease category.
+The overall NCD ${40}q{30}$ is shown in Table 7 as well as the component for each disease category.
 With the exception of a small decline in premature mortality from cardiovascular diseases for both men and women, and chronic respiratory disease for women, there has been very little evidence of a change in rates of NCD mortality in the period 2011-2016.
-It should be noted that the South African National Burden of Disease Study (Pillay-van Wyk et al 2014, Pillay-van Wyk et al 2016) uses a more complex methodology to adjust for additional forms of mis-classification of causes of death and is likely to generate different estimates for these indicators.
+It should be noted that the South African National Burden of Disease Study (Pillay-van Wyk et al 2014, Pillay-van Wyk et al 2016) uses a more complex methodology to adjust for additional forms of mis-classification of causes of death and is likely to generate slightly different estimates for these indicators.